ember-learn/ember-blog/content/ember-6-0-released.md

 Ember 6.0 removes the following features deprecated during 5.x:

 - [Removing](https://deprecations.emberjs.com/id/deprecate-implicit-route-model) the implicit route model hook behavior where if no `Route#model` hook was specified and a `_id` parameter was present, Ember would attempt to figure out how to load that model for you.
+There is an optional feature that lets you opt-in to the new behavior in 5.x.
 - [Removing](https://deprecations.emberjs.com/id/template-action) the `(action)` template helper and `{{action}}` modifier now that we have native classes and the `{{on}}` modifier.
 - [Removing](https://deprecations.emberjs.com/id/component-template-resolving) the runtime resolution of component templates, so if there is an import involved, there is no runtime resolution.
 - [Removing](https://deprecations.emberjs.com/id/deprecate-array-prototype-extensions) the extension of the prototypes of native Javascript arrays to implement `Ember.Enumerable`, `Ember.MutableEnumerable`, `Ember.MutableArray`, `Ember.Array`.
 For convenient functions like `filterBy` or `compact`, you can directly convert to use native array methods.

-[list deprecation removals]

 For more details on how to resolve these deprecations in your app, see [the deprecations guide](https://deprecations.emberjs.com/v5.x).